BSc (Hons) Applied Sports & Exercise Sciences

 - We have an excellent support and personal tutor system to ensure students are supported throughout their studies.

-- *This course is part of a subject area rated 2nd in Wales for satisfaction with teaching in the Sports Science subject league tables, The Guardian University Guide 2022.
+- *This course is part of a subject area rated 4th in the UK & 1st in Wales for teaching satisfaction in the Sports Science subject league tables, The Guardian University Guide 2023.

 What you will study